AryehSilver1/SNAQ/README.md

 ### Data Combining and Analysis
 The script offers functionality for:
-- **Combining all images into one dataframe**: Aggregating data from multiple CSV files into a single DataFrame for comprehensive analysis.
+- **Combining all images into one dataframe**: Aggregating data from multiple CSV files into a single data frame for comprehensive analysis.
 - **Analyzing one image at a time**: Focusing on data from a single image for detailed analysis.

 ### Plot Descriptions and Instructions